 Pairing your headphones and getting started

-Before you can use Assistant through your headphones, you need to go through the pairing process.
-There aren’t any tricks here, as pairing is just like any other wireless headset.
-That said, there are a few requirements that must be met in order to use Google Assistant with wireless headphones.
+Before using Assistant through your headphones, you need to go through the pairing process.
+There aren’t any tricks here, as pairing is like any other wireless headset.
+That said, a few requirements must be met to use Google Assistant with wireless headphones.

-- A smartphone that supports Android 6.0 or higher. iPhone users must have iOS 10 or later.
+- iPhone users must have iOS 11 or later.

 - Google Play services enabled.